v8/v8.dev/src/blog/pointer-compression.md

 ## Results

 Let’s take a look at Pointer Compression’s final numbers!
-For these results, we will use the same browsing tests that we introduced at the beginning of this blog post.
+For these results, we use the same browsing tests that we introduced at the beginning of this blog post.
 As a reminder, they are browsing user stories that we found were representative of usage of real-world websites.

 In them, we observed that Pointer Compression reduces **V8 heap size up to 43%**!
 In turn, it reduces **Chrome’s renderer process memory up to 20%** on Desktop.